Mammoth Lakes, California: Geography

 According to the United States Census Bureau, the town has a total area of 25.3 mi2, of which 24.9 mi2 are land, and 0.4 mi2 (1.74%) water.

 Mammoth Lakes lies on the edge of the Long Valley Caldera.
 The area around the town is geologically active, with hot springs and rhyolite domes that are less than 1000 years old.

 Visitors can take State Route 203 from the town of Mammoth Lakes to the Mammoth Mountain Ski Area, over Minaret Summit, then down to Devils Postpile National Monument, with access to the Ansel Adams Wilderness.

-The area has natural hot springs which are sometimes used after skiing.
+The area has natural hot springs, some of which offer bathing opportunities and are popular with both locals and visitors.
 Other features include lakes, soda springs, and an obsidian dome.
 Mammoth Lakes is north of the Owens Valley, a scenic area with extensive hiking opportunities.
 Lake Mary is south of the town and has recreation facilities.

 The town is surrounded by mountains: on the west, Mammoth Mountain looms over the town, while to the south, the Sherwin Range dominates the view.
 This hilly terrain and the high altitude makes the area great for high-altitude athletic training, including among elite long-distance runners, who live and train in the thin air.

 The town is surrounded by acres of forest and is bordered by the Ansel Adams and John Muir Wilderness Areas.
 The eastern entrance of Yosemite National Park is located 32 mi north of town.
 The town is situated in the southwestern, mountainous part of Mono County, California.

 Climate

-Mammoth Lakes has a dry-summer continental climate (Dsb) with long, very snowy winters, and warm, dry summers.
+Mammoth Lakes has a warm-summer humid continental climate (Dsb) with long, very snowy winters, and warm, dry summers.
 Snowfall is particularly heavy from December through March, and averages 206 in per season.
 On average, there are 21 days of 80 °F+ highs, twenty-one days of highs under 32 F and 4.6 nights of sub-0 °F lows annually.

 In the wake of the 2022–2023 California floods, Mammoth Lakes was the snowiest place in North America.

 Demographics

 2020

-The 2020 United States Census reported that Mammoth Lakes has a population of 7,191.
+The 2020 United States census reported that Mammoth Lakes had a population of 7,191.
 The population density was 289.2 PD/sqmi.
-The racial makeup of Mammoth Lakes was (80.4%) White, (0.9%) African American, (0.3%) Native American, (3.7%) Asian, (0%) Pacific Islander, and (3.7%) from two or more races.
-Hispanic or Latino of any race were (37.5%).
+The racial makeup of Mammoth Lakes was 66.4% White, 0.5% African American, 1.3% Native American, 1.4% Asian, 0.2% Pacific Islander, 17.7% from other races, and 12.5% from two or more races.
+Hispanic or Latino of any race were 33.3% of the population.